 Federal regulations in 40 CFR Part 61, Subpart H, require the measurement and reporting of radionuclides emitted from DOE facilities and the resulting maximum public dose from those emissions.
 These regulations impose a standard of 10 mrem/yr (0.1 mSv/yr) effective dose equivalent (EDE), which is not to be exceeded.
-Washington State adopted the 40 CFR Part 61, Subpart H standard in its regulations (WAC 246-247), "Radiation Protection - Air Emissions," that require the calculation and reporting of the EDE to the maximum exposed individual (MEI) from point-source emissions and from radon and fugitive source emissions.
-While the WAC 246-247 receptor location considers whether an individual resides or abides at the evaluated location, an additional assessment is performed for the location that has the maximum off-site nuclide air concentrations whether or not the reside/abide criterion is met (WAC 173-480).
+Washington State adopted the 40 CFR Part 61, Subpart H, standard in its regulations (WAC 246-247), "Radiation Protection - Air Emissions," that require the calculation and reporting of the EDE to the maximum exposed individual (MEI) from point-source emissions and from radon and fugitive source emissions.
+While the

+WAC 246-247 receptor location considers whether an individual resides or abides at the evaluated location, an additional assessment is performed for the location that has the maximum off-site nuclide air concentrations whether or not the reside/abide criterion is met (WAC 173-480).

-On the PNNL Richland Campus, the Physical Sciences Facility (PSF) has the potential to emit radionuclides.1 Radioactive emission point sources at the PNNL Richland Campus are actively ventilated stacks that use electrically powered exhausters and from which emissions are discharged under controlled conditions.
+On the PNNL-Richland Campus, the Physical Sciences Facility (PSF) has the potential to emit radionuclides.
+PSF1 radioactive emission point sources at the PNNL-Richland Campus are actively ventilated stacks that use electrically powered exhausters and from which emissions are discharged under controlled conditions.
 The sources are major, minor, and fugitive emissions units.
-In addition, several PNNL Richland Campus sitewide radioactive air permits, commonly called Potential Impact Category 5 (PIC-5) permits (Barnett 2018), were used to assign dose from very low potential emissions sources associated with campus-wide operations.
+In addition, several sitewide radioactive air permits, commonly called Potential Impact Category 5 (PIC-5) permits (Barnett 2018), were used to assign dose from very low potential emissions sources associated with campus-wide operations.
 The low-level radioactive sources permitted under PIC-5 include emissions for instrument and operational checks, nondispersible radioactive materials, volumetrically released radioactive materials, and certain facility restoration activities.

-Details regarding ambient air, stack emissions monitoring, and PIC-5 permit programs for the PNNL Richland Campus and PNNL Sequim Campus are reported annually.
-Richland Campus data for 2021 are available in the PNNL Richland Campus Radionuclide Air Emissions Report for Calendar Year 2021 (Snyder et al. 2022a).
-The PNNL Sequim Campus has one sitewide minor fugitive emission unit that has the potential to emit radionuclides.
-Radioactive air emissions results for the PNNL Sequim Campus are available in the PNNL Sequim Campus Radionuclide Air Emissions Report for Calendar Year 2021 (Snyder et al. 2022b).
-During CY 2021, the PNNL Richland Campus and PNNL Sequim Campus maintained compliance with state and federal regulations and with issued air emissions permits, as described below.
+Details regarding ambient air, stack emissions monitoring, and PIC-5 permit programs for the PNNL-Richland Campus and PNNL-Sequim Campus are reported annually.
+Richland data for 2022 are available in the PNNL-Richland Campus Radionuclide Air Emissions Report for Calendar Year 2022 (Snyder et al. 2023a).
+The PNNL-Sequim Campus has one sitewide minor fugitive emission unit that has the potential to emit radionuclides.
+Radioactive air emissions results for Sequim are available in the PNNL-Sequim Campus Radionuclide Air Emissions Report for Calendar Year 2022 (Snyder et al. 2023b).
+During CY 2022, the PNNL-Richland Campus and PNNL-Sequim Campus maintained compliance with state and federal regulations and with issued air emissions permits.
 In particular, radioactive air emissions were more than 100,000 times lower than the regulatory standard of 10 mrem/yr (0.1 mSv/yr) EDE for the period at each facility.